 Our Language Intensive Program is for students who have already started their Chinese language studies and want to rapidly expand their knowledge of written and spoken Chinese.
-Features of the program include the strong Chinese language component, a for-credit internship option, and English-taught area studies courses that utilize Beijing as a window to discover Chinese cultural and social issues.
+Features of the program include the strong Chinese language component and English-taught area studies courses that utilize Beijing to discover Chinese cultural and social issues.

-The program is based on the campus of the prestigious Beijing Foreign Studies University.
+The program is based on the Beijing Foreign Studies University (Bei Wai) campus, one of Beijing's premier academic universities.
 Grammar classes, small drill sessions, and hour-long private tutorials combine for an intensive study of Chinese four hours daily, four days a week.
-Class sizes are small and the pace is intense.
-This is a program for students who are serious about making accelerated progress in their Chinese proficiency.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 We offer courses that explore Chinese Language and area studies through an in-depth and hands-on approach.
 Our world-class professors enhance your academic experience and provide you with new perspectives each day in class.
 This is an intensive program designed to maximize your time studying in Beijing.
 It is for students serious about improving their Chinese and learning more about China.